Thank You, Dad

 For all you are and all you do, this day is about celebrating you!

-Father’s Day is this Sunday, and no matter the stage of life your father is in – be it young at heart, active and agile, dealing with issues that come along with aging such as Alzheimer’s or dementia, or has passed – today is about honoring the man or men in your life who have been there for you, loved you and guided you.
+Father’s Day is June 16th, and no matter the stage of life your father is in – be it young at heart, active and agile, dealing with issues that come along with aging such as Alzheimer’s or dementia, or has passed – today is about honoring the man or men in your life who have been there for you, loved you and guided you.
 And while many people celebrate this day with gifts and cards, we truly believe the best gift of all is spending time together.
 As Rick Warren so eloquently put it, “Time is your most precious gift because you only have a set amount of it.
 You can make more money, but you can’t make more time.
 When you give someone your time, you are giving them a portion of your life that you’ll never get back.
 Your time is your life.”
 In honor of your dad, here are 5 ways to commemorate the day, whether your dad is here to celebrate with you or not.

 1. Enjoy an activity.
 Go out to a ball game, hit a round of golf, or engage in any other activity that you enjoy.
 Remember, it isn’t so much about what you are doing but that you are spending time together.